wxcctechsummit/wxcclabguides/LTRCCT-2336/Lab1_Preconfiguration.md

 <br/>
 <br/>

 >### Following steps are pre-configured and provided here for your reference only.
-You can move to next lab.
+You can proceed to next lab.

 <br/>
 <br/>